cortexlabs/cortex/README.md

 ### Deploy

 * Run Cortex locally or as a production cluster on your AWS account.
-* Deploy TensorFlow, PyTorch, scikit-learn, and other models as realtime APIs or batch APIs.
+* Deploy TensorFlow, PyTorch, Keras, ONNX, XGBoost, scikit-learn, and other models as realtime APIs or batch APIs.
 * Define preprocessing and postprocessing steps in Python.

 ### Manage